nkonev/blog/readme.md

 ```bash
 ./mvnw -P frontend clean package
 ```
-It will download java dependencies and node with frontend dependencies.
+It will download java dependencies and nodejs with frontend dependencies.

+Q: Why does blog wait for PostgreSQL, Elasticsearch, Redis, RabbltMQ port availability on boot?
+A: Primarily for deploy tests runned inside Travis.
+When there isn' t these waits, I had spirously tests fails due inpredictable time of Elasticsearch boot.

-## Embedded documentation
+## Embedded API documentation

 Embedded documentation are available at `http://127.0.0.1:8080/docs/index.html`